xonixx/xonixx.github.io/parameterized_goals.md

 @depends_on 'greet@John'
 ```

 You see, it's the same logic, but no more parameterized goals.
 Instead, "materialized" goals are generated according to their usages.
-I believe, a more scientific term for this would be [monomorphization](https://en.wikipedia.org/wiki/Monomorphization).
+I believe, a more scientific term for this is [monomorphization](https://en.wikipedia.org/wiki/Monomorphization).

 This was a key step, since it allowed to reuse the existing execution model that could already handle non-parameterized representation.